Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter014-draft2.md

 "Anyone else notice we've been riding toward that same cloud for three hours?"
 Tobi asked, pointing at a wispy formation that should have drifted away by now.
 He strummed a few experimental notes on his lute, the melody hanging in the still air longer than it should.
 "Either my music's gotten incredibly compelling, or we're stuck in the world's most ominous painting."

-"Perfect," Lin said with forced lightness.
-"I've always wanted to be an extra in an ominous tableau."

-Greta barked a short laugh without humor.
-"If you're going to be dramatic, at least look heroic while you do it."

-Willi folded her hands around a wrapped loaf.
-"Heroism is overrated when it's empty stomach heroism," she said practically.
-"Here, eat."
-She offered Lin half the loaf—the gesture was matter-of-fact, not sentimental, but Lin felt steadier for it.

-Tobi accepted a scrap and grinned.
-"See?
-Food fixes everything—except time.
-Time seems stubbornly carb-free."

-Greta's armored boots clinked against her stirrups as she shifted to look around them, her expression growing serious again.
+Greta's armored boots clinked against her stirrups as she shifted to look around them.
 "The Light preserve us.
 This is no natural phenomenon."
 Her voice carried the weight of someone who'd seen corruption before, but nothing quite like this.
 "How long since anyone has seen proper dawn or dusk in these lands?"

 "Two weeks," Willi said grimly, consulting the Guild posting she'd been studying.
 "Since the dungeon break.
 Village has been sending messengers, but most never made it out.
 The few that did..."
 She shook her head.
 "They spoke of people trapped in endless repetition."